markdoc/docs/pages/docs/nextjs.md

 ## Comments

-You can use add comments to your Next.js content by passing `allowComments` to the Markdoc tokenizer:
+You can add comments to your Next.js content by passing `allowComments` to the Markdoc tokenizer:

 ```js
 const withMarkdoc = require('@markdoc/next.js');